 Loans are extended at low interest rates to be repaid after departure from Hillsdale.
-Campus Jobs are varied and often require a commitment of approximately eight to ten hours per week.

 Educational Grants

 HILLSDALE COLLEGE INDEPENDENCE and NAMED GRANTS A limited number of grants are awarded each year to students showing promise and exceptional need.
 Award amounts are based on the calculated family contribution and other qualifications of the applicant.